Joseph Coelho: Career

 In 2022, Coelho was appointed the Children's Laureate.
 He has said that poetry was often what people turned to in times of need, “because we instinctively know, deep down in our core, that poetry transcends”.
 He looks to improve diversity amongst the authors and illustrators on UK bookshelves.
 As part of his tenure as Children's Laureate, he focused on various different projects, Poetry Prompts, Bookmaker Like You and the Library Marathon.
 He launched Poetry Prompts, a set of online writing activities to inspire people to write their own poetry.
 Additionally, he started a programme called Bookmaker Like You, celebrating the authors, illustrators and publishers who underpin book creation.
 As part of the Library Marathon, Coelho visited a library in every local authority across the United Kingdom.
 He was succeeded as Children's Laureate in July 2024 by Frank Cottrell-Boyce.

-His The Boy Lost in The Maze, was the winner of the 2024 Carnegie Medal for writing and has received international acclaim, appearing on the White Raven Book list - Munich, The IBBY UK Honour Books List and was awarded The Extraordinary Book of 2023 by The International Children's Literature Festival of Berlin.
+His YA verse novel The Boy Lost in the Maze, which uses the legend of the Minotaur in a tale of a teenager searching for his biological father, was the winner of the 2024 Carnegie Medal for Writing and has received international acclaim, appearing on the White Raven Book list - Munich, The IBBY UK Honour Books List and was awarded The Extraordinary Book of 2023 by The International Children's Literature Festival of Berlin.

 Coelho was appointed Officer of the Order of the British Empire (OBE) in the 2024 Birthday Honours for services to the Arts, to Children's Reading and to Literature.

 Coelho was awarded the title of Honorary Doctor of Letters by the University of Roehampton in 2025.
 This recognition celebrates his significant contributions to literature and the arts.